 | Freeform Polygon | W | Click to place vertices and draw a polygon. |

 | Edit Path | — | Double-click a path in Select mode to drag-edit individual anchor points.
-Delete or insert anchors. |
+Delete, insert, or toggle anchors between smooth and corner. |

 Pen — Click to place straight anchor points; drag to create smooth bezier curves with symmetric handles.
 Hold Alt during a drag to break handle symmetry (asymmetric corner).
 Alt+click an existing anchor of the in-progress path to toggle it between smooth and corner.
 Click the START or END anchor of an existing open path to continue drawing it.
 New anchors snap to nearby anchors / guides / grid.